daniel-molina/visualequation/README.md

 Create a square at the left of the selection box, ready to be overwritten.
 It is useful if you forgot to write something at the left of a block and you do not want to delete the first symbol/operator until you write the missing part.

 * SHIFT+click on an element of the panel above:
 If the element is a symbol, the selection is replaced by the symbol.
 If it is an operator, the selection is replaced by the operator and the first argument of it is set to the selection.
-(The first argument is the one represented by one dot or three dots instead of a square)
+(The first argument is the one represented by dots instead of a square)

 ## Known Issues